zikrikn/flutter-codespaces/README.md

 7. That's it!
 Make changes in `lib/main.dart`, press "R" in the terminal, then refresh the page to see your changes appear quickly.

-### Using a sample

-There are a collection of sample Flutter apps you can use.
-They're stored in the `samples` directory.
-If you want to use one of them, find the folder of the sample you want to use, then move the contents of the folder into the root of your repository.
-At minimum, this should overwrite `pubspec.yaml` and `lib`.

 ## Development Environment

 ### Developing in the browser